-- for chemistry or chemical biology majors, 15-unit Breadth requirement except for English composition; Foreign Language requirement; and - for chemical engineering majors, all courses satisfying the Breadth requirement except for the first course in English composition (4 units).
+- for chemistry or chemical biology majors, Foreign Language requirement and 15-unit Breadth requirement except for Reading and Composition; and - for chemical engineering majors, 19-unit Breadth requirement except for Reading and Composition (4 units).

 Courses acceptable in satisfaction of the University requirements for American History and Institutions and the Berkeley campus requirement for American Cultures may also be taken on a passed/not passed basis.